JuanIrache/gopro-telemetry/readme.md

 - **kml** (.kml) Keyhole Markup Language (returns as _string_).
 Compatible with Google Earth.
 Will force the _stream_ filter to be _GPS5_.
 - **geojson** (.json / .geojson) Open standard format designed for representing simple geographical features.
 Will force the _stream_ filter to be _GPS5_, the _timeOut_ to be _null_ (output both _cts_ and _date_) and will use _ellipsoid_ altitude if not specified.
 - **csv** (.csv) Comma separated values, readable by Excel and other spreadsheet software.
 Will return an object with a CSV formatted string for every _stream_ in every _device_ (except when filters are present).
 - **mgjson** (.mgjson) Format for Adobe After Effects.
-The file can be imported as standard footage and will generate data streams to link properties/effects to. **Experimental**.
+The file can be imported as standard footage and will generate data streams to link properties/effects to.
 See how to use data in After Effects [here](https://helpx.adobe.com/after-effects/using/data-driven-animations.html).

 ## More creative coding